Things to do in beautiful Bordeaux by bike

 This is what immediately comes to mind when people mention Bordeaux.
 Most of the wine produced in the region is red, although some whites are produced.

-The town of Saint Emilion, located about 50km from Bordeaux, is famous not only for it’s wines but also its macarons.
-These small round pastries are a tasty treat and the town lays claim to have been the first to have produced these in the late 1700’s.
+The town of Saint Emilion, located about 50km from Bordeaux, is famous not only for its wines but also its macarons.
+These small round pastries are a tasty treat and the town lays claim to having been the first to have produced these in the late 1700s.

-These tasty pastries are baked in small fluted copper moulds giving them a crisp outside with a lovely gooey centre.
-Flavoured with rum and vanilla, you will find them all around the city.
+These tasty pastries are baked in small fluted copper moulds giving them a crisp outside with a lovely gooey center.
+Flavored with rum and vanilla, you will find them all around the city.

-The Arcachon Basin lies to the west of Bordeaux and is home to 350 oyster farms that date back to the early 1900’s.
-The quality of the oysters is second to none and is recognised globally.
+The Arcachon Basin lies to the west of Bordeaux and is home to 350 oyster farms that date back to the early 1900s.
+The quality of the oysters is second to none and is recognized globally.

-The town of Blaye, a short distance from Bordeaux, is renowned for the quality and taste of their asparagus.
-You will find these in farmers markets from late March to late May.
+The town of Blaye, a short distance from Bordeaux, is renowned for the quality and taste of its asparagus.
+You will find these in farmers’ markets from late March to late May.

 The city has a bike share scheme (V3)with over 2,000 bikes, 1,000 of which are electric, located at 184 stations dotted around the city.
-This means you can rent a bike at one station and drop it of at another.
+This means you can rent a bike at one station and drop it off at another.
 So you do not have to worry about locking your own bike up and leaving it while you grab a coffee or lunch at one of the many cafés or whilst visiting the sights of the city.
-Like many of these bike-share schemes the first 30mins will be free so this need not cost much, or anything at all.
-You can find their web site here.
+Like many of these bike-share schemes, the first 30mins will be free so this need not cost much or anything at all.
+You can find their website here.
 The service operates 24/7 so no matter when you need one they are ready for you to ride.